 BMW started out making warplane engines

-In German, BMW stands for Bayerische Motoren Werke, translated into English it means Bavarian Motor Works.
-The company was started during World War I to produce motors for airplanes.
+During World War I BMW produced motors for airplanes.
 Following the war, barred by terms of the Treaty of Versailles, no German company could make warplanes or warplane engines.
 BMW transitioned into motorcycle production to stay afloat.
+(How did BMW really start?)

 BMW built its first car in 1928